beastaugh/hatt/README.md

 * Disjunction: `(ϕ | ψ)`
 * Conditional: `(ϕ -> ψ)`
 * Biconditional: `(ϕ <-> ψ)`

+For top-level formulae where the primary connective is a binary one, parentheses are not required.
+For example, the expression `a | b` is valid and will be parsed correctly.

+There is currently no support for operator precedence, so nested expressions must be parenthesised correctly for the parser to make sense of them.

 Using the `hatt` command-line program